East Penn Township, Pennsylvania

 East Penn Township is a rural township in the rough uplands terrain of the eastern Mahoning Hills area of Carbon County, Pennsylvania.
 It is part of Northeastern Pennsylvania.

 The township has a complementary or sister township, West Penn Township, directly to the west in Schuylkill County.
 The township sits between two ridgelines of the Ridge-and-Valley Appalachians, but with multiple hilltops, its terrain is unlike many nearby valley floors between similar ridgelines.
-The population was 2,881 at the 2010 United States Census, up from 2,461 at the 2000 census.
+The population was 2,881 at the 2010 United States census, up from 2,461 at the 2000 census.

 Geography

 The township is located in the southern corner of Carbon County and is bordered by Lehigh County to the south and Schuylkill County to the west.
 Older USGS topographic maps show the township in a region known as the Mahoning Hills, a geologically chaotic series of hilltops surmounting a long upland more cyclic in altitude than nearby valley bottoms.

 The township is drained by the Lehigh River, which flows along its northeastern boundary, with the largest tributary in the township being Lizard Creek.
 The southern boundary of the township follows the crest of Blue Mountain, a prominent ridge that runs across the eastern half of the state and reaches an elevation of 1680 ft in this area.
 The northern boundary runs near the broader and lower crest of Mahoning Mountain, elevation 1150 ft.
 The valley floor of the township varies in elevation from 480 to 650 ft.
 Villages in the township include Ashfield, Germans, and West Bowmans.

-According to the United States Census Bureau, the township has a total area of 59.2 km2, of which 58.8 km2 is land and 0.3 km2, or 0.59%, is water.
+According to the U.S. Census Bureau, the township has a total area of 59.2 km2, of which 58.8 km2 is land and 0.3 km2, or 0.59%, is water.